show-certh-hit/SHOW-AI-Toolbox/planning/service-design/readme.md

-# **Fleet planning**
+# **Service deisgn**
-That file contain all the modules used to define the system parameters of MOMENTUM mobility services.
+That file contain all the modules used to define the system and service parameters in regards to location of stops and service frequency.

 # **Pre-requisites**
 Python 3.8.8